Hero image

 A judge can order the offender to obtain whiskey plates if they have received:

-License plates cannot be impounded If the driver is operating a rental vehicle that is rented for less than 30 days or if the vehicle is registered in another state.
+License plates cannot be impounded if the driver is operating a rental vehicle that is rented for less than 30 days or if the vehicle is registered in another state.

 If someone is charged with a DUI while operating a vehicle that isn’t theirs, the registered owner can apply for the original plates to be returned.
 This will only happen if the registered owner makes a sworn statement that they are the owner of the vehicle and the driver had a valid driver’s license, or that they reported the car stolen.